arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 Possible states:
 - "" - default state, changed to "Pending"
-- "Pending" - state in which object is queued.
+- "Pending" - state in which Custom Resource is queued.
 If Backup is possible changed to "Scheduled"
 - "Scheduled" - state which will start create/download process
 - "Download" - state in which download request will be created on ArangoDB
 - "DownloadError" - state when download failed